Ana Ferariu: Playing career

 Ferariu started her career with Olimpia CSU Brașov in 2012 in the Liga Națională and played there until 2016 when she joined to the Drexel University where she played for the Drexel Dragons.
-On 19-20 December 2016, she was named the Rookie of the Week by the Colonial Athletic Association and the National Freshman of the Week by the United States Basketball Writers Association after scoring 18 points in just 13 minutes in a victory against Saint Joseph's.
+On 19–20 December 2016, she was named the Rookie of the Week by the Colonial Athletic Association and the National Freshman of the Week by the United States Basketball Writers Association after scoring 18 points in just 13 minutes in a victory against Saint Joseph's.

-After graduating in 2020, she rejoined Olimpia CSU Brașov while continuing her education.

 National team career

 Ferariu was a member of the Romanian U16, U18, U20 and senior national teams.
 In August 2013, she recorded a quadruple-double in an U16 game against Ireland in the 2013 FIBA Europe Under-16 Championship for Women Division B. In the game she had 23 points, 12 rebounds, 10 assists and 10 steals.
+The only other basketball player to ever do a quadruple-double at this age (male or female) is Ricky Ricky Rubio.

-In 2014, she participated at the Youth Olympics as a member of the Romanian 3x3 basketball team.
+In 2014, Ana participated at the Youth Olympics as a member of the Romanian 3x3 basketball team.

 Personal life

 Her younger sister, Maria, also played basketball at Drexel University.
-Her grandfather Gheorghe Fieraru participated at the 1964 Summer Olympics and took 4th place with the Romanian volleyball team.
+Her grandfather Gheorghe Ferariu participated at the 1964 Summer Olympics and took 4th place with the Romanian volleyball team.

+Ana holds a Master's degree in Statistics and is currently pursuing a PhD in Applied Sciences with a focus on Cognitive Behavior at Drexel University.